Optimizing Nutrient and Water Management for Organic Mixed Vegetable Production Systems

 Education/outreach description:

-Between 4/2022 and 3/2023: We organized one field day at the research station (Sept.
+In 2022-2023, We organized one field day at the research station (Sept.
 2022) which was attended by 50 people, half of which were growers.
 This field day consisted in a series of talks, in addition to a visit to research plots where squash had just been planted.
 The research plot visit included a demonstration of soil moisture sensors, and how to use them.
 We also held follow-up meetings with the three participating growers, to share results from their on-farm trials and plan the next season.

-To be completed in the final year of the project: As data analysis progresses and conclusions become clearer, educational and outreach activities will ramp up.
-These will include a virtual field day with the growers that hosted on-farm trials, follow-up interviews with those growers to present the final results from the project, and dissemination of results through fact sheets, etc. A more detailed description of outreach and educational activities is presented in objective 5 of the research section.
+As data analysis continues to progress and conclusions become clearer, educational and outreach activities will be completed.
+These will include a virtual field day focusing on results from the research station, follow-up interviews with growers to present the final results from the project, and dissemination of results through blogs and official extension publications.

 Learning Outcomes